Taragorm/ioBroker.evohome/README.md

 ### Colour Generation - `colours` and `interpolate`

-Colours are generated from a list of colour points, e.g.
+Colours are generated from a list of switch points and colour codes, e.g.

 ```json
     $indoor: [